Pot Set Yoghurt

 Note: The amount of culture used for one litre is VERY SMALL.

 Add the milk powder to your milk, and heat treat to 90° C for ten minutes, stirring constantly.
+The calcium chloride can also be added now.

 Allow the milk to cool to 40° C. Add your starter culture and mix well to ensure the culture is evenly distributed.